SahilBamb/DataScienceProject/ProjectMarkdown.md

 Premade bounding boxes are obviously not available for non-SVHN input data and thus we also include scaling, localization and sliding windows. localization is done as Image gradients and magnitude are used to create a binary mask which ignores any parts of the image without major gradient changes and avoids image elements above/below a certain size.
 Scaling occurs as the binary image / image is scaled ten levels by 80% each time (compared to the previous image).
 A 48 x 48 sliding window runs through the sample image at steps of up to 5 and ignores windows without relevant gradients.
 The classifier additionally removes window candidates with high likelihood of not being a digit.
 A final check is done for the overall confidence of it being a digit.
 If this is less than 70%, it is again ignored.
 If all of these requirements are satisifed, a local bounding box (along with liklihood) are saved.

-The preceding proess of locazliaton and sliding windows often causes multiple hits so a probability mask is created using the saved bounding boxes and their predictions.
+The preceding process of locazliaton and sliding windows often causes multiple hits so a probability mask is created using the saved bounding boxes and their predictions.
 One issue, espescially when working with digits, is that it will fail when close to each other.
 Thus, we should use non-maxima suppression to remove invalid boxes based on overlap scores.
 The final rsized versions of these boxes are passed to the model and if the confidence is over 80% a bounding box and digit are drawn onto the final image.

 ## Methods